Install SpinDB

 OLD/NEW in RETURNING

-This one eliminates a common pattern of running a separate SELECT before or after a mutation to capture the previous values.
-PostgreSQL 18 lets you reference both OLD (pre-mutation) and NEW (post-mutation) values directly in the RETURNING clause.
+This eliminates the common pattern of running a separate SELECT before or after a mutation to capture previous values.
+PostgreSQL 18 lets you reference OLD (pre-mutation) and NEW (post-mutation) directly in the RETURNING clause.

 CREATE TABLE products (